billchurch/PiCA/CONTRIBUTING.md

 ## Code of Conduct

-By participating in this project, you agree to abide by the [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project, you agree to abide by our [Code of Conduct](code_of_conduct.md).
+We are committed to providing a welcoming and inclusive environment for all contributors.

 ## Getting Started

 1. Fork the repository
 2. Clone your forked repository: `git clone https://github.com/billchurch/pica.git`
+3. Review the [GOALS.md](GOALS.md) file to understand project progress and priorities
-3. Create a new branch for your feature or bugfix: `git checkout -b feature/your-feature-name`
+4. Create a new branch for your feature or bugfix: `git checkout -b feature/your-feature-name`
-4. Make your changes
+5. Make your changes
-5. Run tests: `make test`
+6. Run tests: `make test`
-6. Commit your changes: `git commit -m "Add your detailed commit message"`
+7. Commit your changes: `git commit -m "Add your detailed commit message"`
-7. Push to your branch: `git push origin feature/your-feature-name`
+8. Push to your branch: `git push origin feature/your-feature-name`
-8. Open a Pull Request against the main repository
+9. Open a Pull Request against the main repository

 ## Development Environment